-- File an Intent to Graduate form at www.troy.edu/records graduation/intent.html in accordance with the published deadlines. - 6.
+- 5. File an Intent to Graduate form through Student Self-Service in Trojan Web Express in accordance with the published deadlines. - 6.
 Meet all current requirements for the second or subsequent degree. - A course may be used to satisfy only one requirement.
 For example, if the same course is required for both the major and minor selected, it may be used to satisfy only one of those requirements.
 An additional course or courses must be completed to satisfy the remaining requirement.